Mill Creek Path Bicycle Skills Area: FAQs

 The site is located near the center of the Mill Creek Parkway at the pathway intersection of 100 East and 200 South.
 The features will be on the north side of the pathway running east and west.
 After considering other areas near the schools and at Anonymous Park (aka the “bike jump park”), this site was selected because:

 - It is a central location within the Mill Creek Pathway and within the community, and it can be safely accessed from all the schools by bike lanes or separated bike paths.
 A 2019 survey with over 550 responses identified concerns about traffic and safety as the main factors that deter people from biking to destinations around Moab rather than driving.
 This location makes access by bicycle a safe and appealing option for families.

 - Mill Creek Parkway is currently popular for bike use and serves as an artery for bike commuters through town.
 This area is designed to accommodate any type of bicycle, including “townies” and road bikes commonly used for commuting.

-- ADA accessibility can be achieved at this location, so that children can be supervised by caregivers with any physical abilities, such as grandparents with grandchildren.
+- Wheelchair accessibility can be achieved at this location, so that children can be supervised by caregivers with any physical abilities, such as grandparents with grandchildren.

 - The City and Grand County Health Department have previously identified the need for a public restroom in this location (there are currently none on the Parkway between Rotary Park and Anonymous Park, a distance of 2 miles).
 Cost has prevented one from being installed, but this project finally provides the funding to make it happen.